SalishSeaCast/tools/docs/index.rst

 Also documented here are:

-* Notes are how the Python packages in the repo are :ref:`structured and maintained <PythonPackagesStructureAndMaintenance>`
+* Notes are how the Python packages in the repo are :ref:`developed and maintained <PythonPackagesDevelopmentAndMaintenance>`

 * How we :ref:`create netCDF4 files and the metadata conventions <netCDF4FilesCreationAndConventions>` that we use in them